 - I am not a financial advisor.
 Please do not take my investment decisions as guidance for your own decisions.
 I will not be held responsible or liable should anyone choose to ignore this advice.

 The Longer Version

-Now in my late 20’s and going through the usual of process of what life throws at you in the UK (College, University, Debt, More Debt (House), Marriage (eventually) and so on) I’m at an ultimate point in my life to start knuckling down in obtaining back the little spare time I have by planning for financial independence for the years ahead.
+Now in my early 30’s and going through the usual of process of what life throws at you in the UK (College, University, Debt, More Debt (House), Marriage (eventually) and so on) I’m at an ultimate point in my life to start knuckling down in obtaining back the little spare time I have by planning for financial independence for the years ahead.